jengalas/pz-adventures-jekyll/_posts/2003/2003-03-22-two-spirited-geocache-hunts-and-spirit-bear-letterbox.md

   gallery1:
     suffix: cs
     images:
-    - filename:
+    - filename: porch
       alt: This is the view from the porch of the crumbling shack.
 It was a beautiful, sunny spring day.
-    - filename:
+    - filename: shack
       alt: This shack has seen better days, but it was still a really neat structure to explore.
-    - filename:
+    - filename: swan2
       alt: We noticed this beautiful swan on Ghost Lake.
   gallery2:
     suffix: cs
     images:
-    - filename:
+    - filename: aaron
       alt: Poor Aaron wasn't feeling well, but I think the walk helped him.
-    - filename:
+    - filename: swan2
       alt: We encountered this beautiful swan in another part of the park.
   gallery3:
     suffix: cs
     images:
-    - filename:
+    - filename: lake
       alt: There's still some ice on the pond...
-    - filename:
+    - filename: swan
       alt: ... and a swan.
-    - filename:
+    - filename: porch
       alt: The view from the porch.
 Everything's still looking brown.
 At least there's no snow!
-    - filename:
+    - filename: shack
       alt: The inside of the shack is really a mess right now.

 ---